Connected Science Community Physics PhD Program

 You will be joining a graduate program that is committed to cultivating a culture of respect and collaboration where the contribution of each person is valued.

 Upon joining the Physics PhD program, you will also join a Connected Science Community of PhD students across the College of Science.
-During the summer before your first year, you will participate in workshops to develop key skills, explore and utilize university resources, and learn about potential post-PhD careers, while also having the opportunity to begin lab rotations or thesis work.
+During the summer before your first year, you will have the option to participate in the Summer Skills Session to develop key skills, explore and utilize university resources, and learn about potential post-PhD careers.

 During Fall semester of your first year, you will begin coursework and continue research in your department.
 Throughout your first year and beyond, you will continue your research while sustaining your Connected Science Community through seminars, workshops, and social activities.